-- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, at this time due to the threat of terrorist attack against Western interests and ongoing tensions.
+- We advise you to reconsider your need to travel to Ethiopia, including Addis Ababa, due to the threat of terrorist attack against Western interests.

-- The 21 September 2013 attack on the Westgate shopping centre in Nairobi, Kenya, underscores the ongoing threat posed by Somali-based militants across neighbouring countries, including Ethiopia.
-We continue to receive reports that terrorists are planning attacks against a range of targets, including places frequented by foreigners.
+- The attack on the Westgate shopping centre in Nairobi, Kenya in September 2013, underscores the ongoing threat posed by Somali-based militants across neighbouring countries, including Ethiopia.
+We continue to receive reports that terrorists are planning attacks against a range of targets in Ethiopia, including places frequented by foreigners and symbols and buildings of the Government.

-- We strongly advise you not to travel to the border areas with Kenya, Somalia (in particular the Ogaden area in the Somalia Region in eastern Ethiopia) and Sudan, including the Gambella Region, or to the disputed border area between Eritrea and Ethiopia, including the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.
+- We strongly advise you advise you not to travel to the border areas with Kenya, South Sudan, and Sudan, including the Gambella Region, or to the disputed border area between Eritrea and Ethiopia, including the Danakil desert area in eastern Ethiopia, because of the extremely dangerous security situation in these areas.

 - In 2012, five Western tourists were killed and two kidnapped by gunmen in the Danakil desert area.
 We continue to advise Australians not to travel to the Danakil desert area.